HoledkRTF/matrix-media-extraction/README.md

 ## Future Plans

 I plan to expand this tool to include entire room backups—not just media, but also text messages, reactions, and threaded replies.
-I haven't gotten around to implementing that yet because pulling full chat histories and parsing every reaction was eating up way too much storage and time during testing.
-For now, it handles the heavy lifting of saving your media.
+But it was just extremely storage intensive plus my pc was waiting half the time just for the matrix servers to respond to me in the first place, i genuienly cant believe how unoptimized matrix servers are, it makes sense why the servers im a part of decided to stop hosting them ngl, if i had the hardware to host a large server it still might not be worth the effort.
+Using element i always saw the